Ramneek82810/Calculator/README.md

 - Error handling for invalid inputs (e.g., dividing by zero) 🚫

--Built with simplicity and efficiency in mind 🚀
+- Built with simplicity and efficiency in mind 🚀

 ## Table of Contents 📚